liebig/cron/README.md

 4. Add `'Liebig\Cron\CronServiceProvider'` to your `'providers'` array in the `app\config\app.php` file
 5. Migrate the database with running the command `php artisan migrate --package="Liebig/Cron"`
 6. Now you can use `\Liebig\Cron\Cron` everywhere for free

+**NOTE**: From version v0.8.x to v0.9.x the database schema has changed - so you need to migrate the new schema (`php artisan migrate:refresh`) or rename the database table cron_error to cron_job.
+You don't need this step if you disable database logging in general.

 ---